05 Steps to Create Terrarium Project for Kids

 Begin by creating a drainage area of pebbles and charcoal by covering the bottom of the container with one to two centimeters of sand or pea gravel; this helps keep excess water at the bottom of the terrarium.
 Next, carefully add a seven-millimeter-deep layer of crushed charcoal to absorb unpleasant odors.

-To keep soil out of the drainage area, cover the pebbles and charcoal with a piece of synthetic fabric.
+To keep the soil out of the drainage area, cover the pebbles and charcoal with a piece of synthetic fabric.
 Recycled nylon fabric, say from stockings or a curtain remnant, is ideal because nylon cloth will contain the soil but allow water to pass through, plus it’ll decompose slowly.
 Place eight to ten centimeters of sterile, slightly damp potting soil over the nylon.
 Using a spoon, level the soil or mold it into contours and valleys.

 4. Planting the Terrarium